ratatall/LinkedinClone/README.md

 - Use the following credentials to log in:
   - **Email:** `aa@gmail.com`
   - **Password:** `1234`
-- Any other credentials will not work.
+- You can use anything other to register, but profile will be the same

 ## Project Structure
 - `lib/models/` — Data models (User, Post, etc.)